 The eastern side of the valley is flanked by towering peaks such as Cerro El Volador and Cerro Nutibara, while to the west lies the impressive Cordillera Occidental range.
 These mountains not only provide breathtaking views but also serve to protect the city from extreme weather conditions.

-Medellin’s landscape is adorned with an array of lush greenery that thrives under its moderate climate.
+Medellin’s landscape is adorned with an array of lush greenery that thrives in its moderate climate.
 The abundance of trees and vegetation creates a refreshing atmosphere throughout the city.
 Traveling through its various neighborhoods reveals parks, gardens, and even forested areas like Parque Arví on its outskirts.

 The surrounding mountains not only add to Medellin’s natural charm but also provide opportunities for outdoor activities such as hiking, rock climbing, and paragliding.
 Locals often escape to these scenic retreats for relaxation or adventure-seeking pursuits.

-The city’s commitment to preserving its green spaces has led to initiatives like urban forestry programs that promote planting trees within urban areas.
+The city’s commitment to preserving its green spaces has led to initiatives like urban forestry programs that promote planting trees in urban areas.
 This focus on sustainability contributes to maintaining Medellin’s reputation as a haven for nature lovers.

-Explanation of Medellin’s pleasant climate, referred to as “The City of Eternal Spring”
+Medellin is Referred to as “The City of Eternal Spring”

 Medellin has earned the nickname “The City of Eternal Spring” due to its consistently mild and comfortable climate throughout the year.
 The average annual temperature hovers around 22 degrees Celsius (72 degrees Fahrenheit).

 This delightful weather is a result of Medellin’s proximity to the equator and its elevation, which combine to create a moderate subtropical highland climate.
-The city experiences two distinct seasons: dry season and wet season.
+The city experiences two distinct seasons: the dry season and the wet season.

-This year-round moderate weather makes Medellin an appealing destination for visitors seeking respite from extreme temperatures found in other regions.
+This year-round moderate weather makes Medellin an appealing destination for visitors seeking respite from the extreme temperatures found in other regions.
 It also contributes to Medellin’s outdoor-focused lifestyle, with numerous parks, plazas, and public spaces where residents gather to socialize and enjoy the beautiful surroundings.